 There are five types available and the following is a brief description of each.

 - Maintenance Free Dry Charge Battery.
-Almost identical to the Maintenance Free Battery except that battery acid (supplied with the new battery) must be added before use.
-However, once that task is completed these are the same as the regular Maintenance Free variety.
+Almost identical to the Maintenance-Free Battery except for that battery acid (supplied with the new battery) must be added before use.
+However, once that task is completed these are the same as the regular Maintenance-Free variety.

 - Sealed Gel Cell Batteries.
 Using an electrolyte gel, with no water required, these batteries come in a completely sealed unit.
 Not only are Gel Cell batteries less susceptible to vibration damage than conventional batteries but they also have a longer lifespan and are more environmentally friendly.
 Gel Cell batteries are usually used for customized bikes as they do not have to be mounted upright but the downside is the price.

 Top 10 Motorcycle Batteries Complete Chart

 |1.
 UPG UBCD5745 Sealed Lead Acid Batteries||Conventional Lead Acid||$||4.7|

 |2.
 Yuasa YUAM320BS YTX20L-BS Battery||Maintenance Free Dry Charge||$$||4.6|

 |5.
 ExpertPower EXP12180 12 Volt 18 Ah Rechargeable Battery||Maintenance Free||$||4.6|

 |7.
 Shorai LFX14L2-BS12 Extreme Rate Lithium Iron Powersports Battery||Lithium Iron Phosphate (LiFePO4)||$$$$||4.5|